-- Staff administering vaccines and taking samples for the cervical screening programme had received specific training which had included an assessment of competence.
-Staff who administered vaccines could demonstrate how they stayed up to date with changes to the immunisation programmes, for example by access to on line resources and discussion at practice meetings and external sources including the CCG practice nurses forum. - The learning needs of staff were identified through a system of appraisals, meetings and reviews of practice development needs.
+- The learning needs of staff were identified through a system of appraisals, meetings and reviews of practice development needs.
 Staff had access to appropriate training to meet their learning needs and to cover the scope of their work.
-This included ongoing support, one-to-one meetings, coaching and mentoring, clinical supervision and facilitation and support for revalidating GPs.
-All staff had received an appraisal within the last 12 months and we saw evidence of regular appraisals during the induction period of new staff. - Staff received training that included: safeguarding, fire safety awareness, basic life support and information governance.
+This included ongoing support, one-to-one meetings, clinical supervision and facilitation and support for revalidating GPs.
+All staff had received an appraisal within the last 12 months. - Staff received training that included: safeguarding, fire safety awareness, basic life support and information governance.
 Staff had access to and made use of e-learning training modules and in-house training.